 - “Global Sugar Outlook” and “Honey Update” in Sugar and Sweeteners Outlook: June 2021

 The Global Sugar Market Outlook is an update to the previous Outlook that was published in December 2020.
 The updated Outlook presents the first forecasts of the 2021/22 marketing year, as well as updates to 2020/21 data.
-The Honey Update provides data on 2020 U.S. honey production and imports.
-Analysis is also provided on international honey production (June 2021, page 21 and 30 of PDF, respectively).
+The Honey Update provides data on 2020 U.S. honey production and imports (page 21).
+Analysis is also provided on international honey production (page 30).

 This report discusses the changes that have been made to the U.S. Specialty Sugar TRQ.
-The report also provides background on the recent changes to the specialty sugar and organic Harmonized System (HS) codes (April 2021, page 17 of PDF).
+The report also provides background on the recent changes to the specialty sugar and organic Harmonized System (HS) codes (page 17).

-- This report discusses the long-term projections for the U.S. and Mexican sugar industries.
-Alternative scenarios are evaluated, including the impact of changing world prices as well as a higher stocks-to-use ratio (March 2021, page 15 of PDF).
+This report discusses the long-term projections for the U.S. and Mexican sugar industries.
+Alternative scenarios are evaluated, including the impact of changing world prices as well as a higher stocks-to-use ratio (page 15).

 - “Uptick in U.S. Domestic Sugar Deliveries” in Sugar and Sweeteners Outlook: February 2021

 This report examines the quarterly and monthly trends in U.S. sugar deliveries, through the end of calendar year 2020.
 Discussion includes breakouts of the different package sizes and end users.
-Impacts of COVID-19 are discussed, along with the impact of the 2019/20 beet sugar production shortfall (February 2021, page 14 of PDF).
+Impacts of COVID-19 are discussed, along with the impact of the 2019/20 beet sugar production shortfall (page 14).

 - “Organic Sugar Market Analysis” in Sugar and Sweeteners Outlook: January 2021